Climb Mount Everest, 8848m

 Preparation for an Everest climb

-We provide a complete advisory service prior to the expedition for people with aspirations to attempt to climb Mount Everest.
-This includes a preliminary look at gaps in the CV, kit advice and managing a safe acclimatisation programme over a period of time in order to build up the necessary experience and test ability and metabolic response to being at high altitude.
-We do not want to meet our clients for the first time at Kathmandu airport, so we would anticipate meetings before the expedition and a chance to get out on the hill.
+We provide a complete service prior to the expedition which includes mentoring on pre-trip training and other climbs, kit advice and managing a safe acclimatisation programme over a period of time in order to build up the necessary experience and test ability and metabolic response to being at high altitude.

 Mount Everest itinerary